By Sergio Troncoso

 did not notice the Franklin Mountains to the west.
 The huge and jagged wall in

 the horizon would explode with brilliant orange streaks at dusk, but now, at

 mid-morning, was just gray rock against the pale blue of the big sky.
-His
+His shoulders

-road.
-A horribly unpeaceful clang shattered the quiet
+horribly unpeaceful clang shattered the quiet and

-its paws into the dust like a bull wanting so much to charge and annihilate its
+paws into the dust like a bull wanting so much to charge and annihilate its

 target.
 At the end of the cotton field and in front of Americas Avenue, Tuyi waited until a red Corvette zoomed by going north, and

 then ran across the black pavement and down the hill onto a perpendicular dirt